yuhaozhang-tju/yuhaozhang-tju.github.io/_pages/about.md

 # 🔥 News
+- 🎉*2025.08*: &nbsp; Our paper entitled “μShare: Non-Intrusive Kernel Co-Locating on NVIDIA GPUs" has been accepted by HPCA'26.
 - 🎉*2025.03*: &nbsp; Our paper entitled “Stripeless Data Placement for Erasure-Coded In-Memory Storage" has been accepted by OSDI'25.
 - 🎉*2024.07*: &nbsp; Our paper entitled “Achieving Wire-Latency Storage Systems by Exploiting Hardware ACKs" has been accepted by NSDI'25.
 - 🎉*2024.07*: &nbsp; Our paper entitled “Deft: A Scalable Tree Index for Disaggregated Memory" has been accepted by Eurosys'25.